 How ShipBob can help your business prevent misshipments

-As a global omnifulfillment platform, ShipBob has the infrastructure, technology, and expertise to deliver top-quality fulfillment and shipping on your brand’s behalf.
+As a global omnifulfilment platform, ShipBob has the infrastructure, technology, and expertise to deliver top-quality fulfilment and shipping on your brand’s behalf.

 With ShipBob’s proprietary inventory and order management software, you can ensure better inventory accuracy and consistency, and gain real-time visibility into operational performance.

-Moreover, when you store inventory at any of ShipBob’s 30+ fulfillment center locations, ShipBob’s team will handle picking and packing for you.
-Outsourcing these operations enables you to save time, and optimizes your fulfillment efficiency and shipping costs.
+Moreover, when you store inventory at any of ShipBob’s 30+ fulfilment centre locations, ShipBob’s team will handle picking and packing for you.
+Outsourcing these operations enables you to save time, and optimises your fulfilment efficiency and shipping costs.

-Want to learn more about how ShipBob can provide more accurate fulfillment and minimize shipping mistakes for your business?
-Click the button below to get in touch with a fulfillment expert.
+Want to learn more about how ShipBob can provide more accurate fulfilment and minimise shipping mistakes for your business?
+Click the button below to get in touch with a fulfilment expert.

 Below are answers to some top questions about misshipments.